NicodemusGurion/nicodemusgurion.github.io/islam/05-religions.md

 > So let the people of the Gospel judge by what Allah has revealed in it.
 And those who do not judge by what Allah has revealed are ˹truly˺ the rebellious.

+### Allah promised that Christians will be superior until judgment day

+Surah 3:55

+> God said, ‘Jesus, I will take you back and raise you up to Me: I will purify you of the disbelievers.
+To the Day of Resurrection **I will make those who follow you superior to those who disbelieved.**